 Always remember to stay HYDRATED.
 Otherwise, you’ll suffer from headaches, poor digestion, and dry mouth.

-These Three Tips Below Come In Handy When Planning a Road Trip
+These Three Tips Below Come In Handy When Setting Up a Road Trip

 1. Get first-hand information about the roads you want to use